primofin/step-tracker/README.md

 ## Features
 * Tracking daily steps
-* Calculate the BMI for tracking personal health and give the result interpretation
+* Calculating the BMI for tracking personal health and give the result interpretation
 * Running app in foreground
-* Save data online through Google Firebase
+* Saving data online through Google Firebase
-* Sync data among phones in realtime
+* Syncing data among phones in realtime
-* Do logging by using Google Account
+* Using `Google` service to authenticate
 * Visualizing user’s steps in the recent days by graph

 ## Concepts implemented: